kaylah176/Project_2/README.md

 ## Background
 The music industry is a completely new space with the integration of technology.
 Music previously generated money by selling records and radio airplay.
 The emergence of online streaming platforms has changed the game for good.
 It is no longer necessary to buy an entire record to enjoy some songs on an album.
 Consumers can pick and choose individual songs off any album now.
 But if that’s the case, how do songs generate money, and what songs seem to be cash cows?

 Our project explores the different genres of music and what the revenue implications are for the top ones.
 We utilize streaming data from Spotify to analyze what the trends are and where the popularity is.
-We leverage a variety of Python libraries such as pandas, numpy, sklearn, seaborn, and matplotlib to analyze and visualize the data.
+We leverage a variety of Python libraries such as `pandas`, `numpy`, `sklearn`, `seaborn`, and `matplotlib` to analyze and visualize the data.
 We set out to understand numerical and categorical features of the data and separate the relevant information.
 This is necessary to effectively train, test, and model the data with machine learning.

 ## File:
 'Spotify.csv’